Research Mode (Cafes)

 Filter and Search Box

-A text input above the Sources column filters visible cards by title, query, or body text.
+A text input above the rail filters visible rows by title, query, or body text.
 Results update as you type.
-The "Credible only" toggle narrows the column to High and Medium sources — useful when writing a report that needs citable, trustworthy references.
+Beside it are two toggles and a reset:

 "Used in Reports" — Passages from Your Generated Reports